 TOP 10 Cognac misunderstandings: From Conyak to Hennessey

-Here is a list of the TOP 10 misunderstandings regarding French brandy, the Cognac:
+Here is a list of the TOP 10 misunderstandings regarding the most famous of all brandies, Cognac:

 First of all, Hennessy is French and should not be confused with American products.
-It is a Cognac and you write it without an “e” before the “y”.
+It’s a Cognac brand, and spelt without an “e” before the “y”.

-Read more about the age in our section What is Cognac?
+Read more about the age in our section about What is Cognac?

 6. Very Special is a really good Cognac grade.